parrt/msds692/notes/sockets.md

 <img src=figures/ls-grep.png width=180>
 </center>

 But, what about connecting processes on separate computers?
-Python provides access to OS _sockets_ that allow two or more processes on the same or different computers to send/receive data.
+Python provides access to OS _sockets_ that allow two or more processes on the same or different computers to send/receive data very much like a 2-way phone connection.

 <center>
 <img src=figures/browser-server.png width=250>